 • Julie Flowers allocates mentor according to availability

-• Mentor letter sent to advise mentor
+• Mentor email sent to advise mentor

-• Mentor makes contact with mentee
+• Mentor makes direct contact with mentee

-• Personal arrangement made
+• Personal arrangement made (no further School input)

 Do mentors need formal training?